 Yes.
-However, please review all Dual Degree policies for MSE-DS degree completion and double counting courses on the Dual Degree webpage.
-At least six MSE-DS Online course units must be taken as a MSE-DS Online student.
+However, please review all Dual Degree policies for degree completion and double counting courses on the Dual Degree webpage.
+At least six course units must be taken towards your dual degree.
 Only four course units from your prior Penn Engineering graduate programs (degree or certificate) may transfer in.

 Once Dual Degree students matriculate into the MSE-DS Online Program, they must complete the degree within three years.
 If needed, they may take a leave of absence (LOA) during that time for a maximum of two Fall/Spring semesters.